fiftydinar/document-comparer/README.md

   - **Fallback**: messy `diff` output if none of the conditions are satisfied.
 - **open (MacOS)**: Used for opening GUI applications (in this case Meld).

 Most of these dependencies are installed by default in all those OS-es except `meld`, `pdftotext` & `pandoc`.
+Additionally, for MacOS, `terminal-notifier` is likely not installed by default.

 ## Caveats / What doesn't work